 If the community has ordinances that protect agricultural soils, this provision applies those same standards to solar development.
-Counties should understand, however, that solar farms do not pose the same level or type of risk to agricultural practices as does housing or commercial development.
+Communities should understand, however, that solar farms do not pose the same level or type of risk to agricultural practices as does housing or commercial development.

-and/or foundations shall meet the provisions of the Model Community Solid Waste Ordinance.
+use for 12 consecutive months.
+The plan shall include provisions for removal of all structures and foundations, restoration of soil and vegetation and a plan ensuring financial resources will be available to fully decommission the site.
+Disposal of structures and/or foundations shall meet the provisions of the Model Community Solid Waste Ordinance.
 Model Community may require the posting of a bond, letter of credit or the establishment of an escrow account to ensure proper decommissioning.